 Juvenile Court Services

-Offenders are referred to the Probation Department primarily from one of the County's law enforcement agencies.
+Youth are referred to the Probation Department primarily from one of the County's law enforcement agencies.
 Referrals are usually for youth who are not in custody but may be for a youth who has been arrested for a delinquent act.
-In either case, the Probation Department must take action on these referrals within certain timeframes.
+In either case, the Probation Department takes action on these referrals within certain prescribed time frames.
 In many cases, youth referred to the Probation Department by a law enforcement agency may be handled informally without a formal request to the District Attorney's Office for the filing of a petition to declare a youth a ward of the Juvenile Court.
-In those cases, youth may be referred to community programs, and, upon successful completion, have the referral disposed of without further action.
+In those cases, youth may be referred to community-based programs, and, upon successful completion, have the referral disposed of without further action.

-The law requires that some offenders be referred to the District Attorney's Office for more serious cases of delinquency. there are also cases where the Probation Department decides if the formal involvement of the Juvenile Court is necessary.
-The circumstances of the incident, school attendance and participation, and the youth's history, which is information usually gathered though an interview with the youth and the parent, help determine if a formal referral is warranted.
+The law requires that some offenders be referred to the District Attorney's Office for more serious cases of delinquency.
+There are also cases where the Probation Department decides if the formal involvement of the Juvenile Court is necessary.
+The circumstances of the incident, school attendance and participation, the youth's history, family dynamics, and other factors help determine if a formal referral is warranted.
 The information is obtained through interviews with the youth and family, and a review of existing case information and documents.

 Both Intake and Investigations Officers utilize a validated risks and needs assessment tool in evaluating how to proceed with a referred offender.
-This assessment tool exists as a screener at the Intake level and as a comprehensive version for Investigations use.
-It is called the Santa Barbara Assets and Risk Assessment and was created by the Department of Education at the University of California, Santa Barbara.
+The assessment tool acts as both a screener at the Intake level and as a comprehensive assessment for Investigations use.

 Each Juvenile Court location is assigned a Senior Deputy Probation Officer who serves as a Court Hearing Officer for cases appearing before it.
 Court Hearing Officers represent the interests of juveniles appearing before the Court, provide any information and assistance that may be required in a hearing, and act as representatives of the Probation Department.
 They act independently of the District Attorney and defense counsel.